cdsap/Talaiot/README.md

 For complete list of tags check: https://github.com/cdsap/Talaiot/blob/master/library/core/talaiot/src/main/kotlin/com/cdsap/talaiot/metrics/BuildMetrics.kt
 If you need to include custom metrics as tags, you need to use the type `Custom`

-Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.influxdb` plugins.
+Included in: `io.github.cdsap.talaiot` and `io.github.cdsap.talaiot.plugin.influxdb` plugins.

 ##### RetentionPolicyConfiguration